Mass media and American politics: Third Party System: 1850s–1890s

 Newspapers continued their role as the main internal communication system for the Army-style campaigns of the era.
 The goal was not to convince independents, who are few in number, but to rally all the loyal party members to the polls by making them enthusiastic about the party's platform, and apprehensive about the enemy.

 Nearly all weekly and daily papers were party organs until the early 20th century.
 Thanks to Hoe's invention of high-speed rotary presses for city papers, and free postage for rural sheets, newspapers proliferated.
 In 1850, the Census counted 1,630 party newspapers (with a circulation of about one per voter), and only 83 "independent" papers.
 The party line was behind every line of news copy, not to mention the authoritative editorials, which exposed the 'stupidity' of the enemy and the 'triumphs' of the party in every issue.
 Editors were senior party leaders, and often were rewarded with lucrative postmasterships.
 Top publishers, such as Horace Greeley, Whitelaw Reid, Schuyler Colfax, Warren Harding and James Cox were nominated on the national ticket.
 After 1900, William Randolph Hearst, Joseph Pulitzer and other big city politician-publishers discovered they could make far more profit through advertising, at so many dollars per thousand readers.
 By becoming non-partisan they expanded their base to include the opposition party and the fast-growing number of consumers who read the ads but were less and less interested in politics.
 There was less and less political news after 1900, apparently because citizens became more apathetic, and shared their partisan loyalties with the new professional sports teams that attracted larger and larger audiences.

+Nebraska congressman, William Jennings Bryan, was nominated for the White House after his "Cross of Gold" speech.
+He championed free silver, populism, and wealth distribution.
+Despite facing opposition from supporters of the gold standard, industrial progress, and financial conservatism, Bryan aimed to win the White House through a dramatic speaking campaign Newspapers published transcripts of William Jennings Bryan's speech, gaining support from struggling farmers and laborers during the 1890s economic depression.
+In the 1900 campaign, Bryan faced off against President McKinley, with intense media coverage.
+In the 1908 campaign, he faced off against Republican candidate Taft, embracing new forms of media like radio and motion pictures.
+The media played a crucial role in shaping public opinion, with some outlets criticizing and others promoting Bryan's message.